jlopes60/pup-report/README.md

-# Project FE/UP template
+# pup-report
+## LaTeX2e template for FEUP's Project FE-UP

-The published versions lives in Overleaf
+The published version lives in Overleaf